undp/undp-national-carbon-registry/README.md

 The UNDP hosts and maintains a free standard code base on this Github, with basic feature functionality.
 Countries can customize and deploy their version of the registry, so that it meets national requirements, linking it to other national and international systems.
 Using open-source code helps reduce costs, avoid duplication, and ensure compatibility with existing systems, simplifying the creation of domestic carbon markets.

 More information about the project’s background, vision, policy context, support provided can be found in the demo site https://www.demo.carbreg.org/.
-Please contact the UNDP DPG team digital4planet@undp.org to request a walkthrough demonstration and to discuss further support and collaboration.
+For national governments wishing to access the demo site to adapt the system, please contact the UNDP DPG team digital4planet@undp.org through your UNDP country office to request a walkthrough demonstration and to discuss further support and collaboration.

-**:red_circle: ANNOUNCEMENT**: Following recent announcements and outcomes of COP29, the open-source carbon registry will undergo updates to align with the latest requirements and guidelines under Article 6 of the Paris Agreement.
-These updates aim to enhance transparency, interoperability, and environmental integrity in international carbon transactions, as well as to support Parties in meeting their Nationally Determined Contributions (NDCs) more effectively.

 ## Index